Best cheap car insurance in Memphis for 2025

 Full coverage

-Why Geico made our list: Geico tied for two Bankrate Awards for auto insurance in 2024: Best Auto Insurance Company Overall and Best Budget Auto Insurance Company.
-For drivers in Memphis, Geico offers some of the lowest average prices for both full and minimum coverage, with a strong lineup of discounts that could add extra savings for some drivers.
+Why Geico made our list: For drivers in Memphis, Geico offers some of the lowest average prices for both full and minimum coverage, with a strong lineup of discounts that could add extra savings for some drivers.
+In 2025, the company was given a Bankrate Award for Best Auto Insurance Company for High-Risk Drivers, making it worth considering if you have marks on your license.

 Why Geico may be best for digital policy management: For drivers who prefer to manage their car insurance from their phone, Geico’s suite of digital tools could be the ideal option.
-In J.D.
-Power’s 2023 U.S. Digital Insurance Experience Study, Geico ranked second in the industry for digital customer service.
+The company makes shopping for your policy online easy, earning it an above-average ranking in J.D.
+Power's 2024 U.S. Insurance Digital Experience Study in the shopping category.
 Geico’s mobile app offers 24/7 access to digital insurance cards, roadside assistance and virtual customer service along with photo estimates for claims and vehicle care services to help drivers manage their car’s maintenance and repairs.

 Bankrate Score